MaxHalleran/taolist/README.md

 ## Devlog

+v0.7.5 - Delete functionality is implemented although not as smooth as possible.
+Fixed new user creation and database initialization.
+Item creation functionality implemented.
+Edit functionality is being implemented.
+Register and sign in form updated.

 v 0.7.0 - Item creation is now added, users can add item to their todo lists and look through the items within their todo lists.

 v0.6.1 - Added dummy options for the create an item field as well as attached the make an item function to the todolists themselves.